 (b) any person known or believed to have any property comprised in the bankrupt's estate in his possession or to be indebted to the bankrupt,

-(c) any person appearing to the court to be able to give information concerning the bankrupt or the bankrupt's dealings, affairs or property.
+(c) any person appearing to the court to be able to give information concerning the bankrupt or the bankrupt's

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.